What are the Sustainable Farming Principles about?

 - We monitor the development of all Finnish contract farms used by Fazer Mills with an annual survey.
 We will develop a method of monitoring the implementation and environmental impact at the pilot farms.

 - We are prepared to re-evaluate and develop the principles with increased knowledge and experiences.
-The first re-evaluation of principles is planned for 2019.

 Sustainable Farming Principles